blowb/blowb-doc/setup-host/postfix.rst

    EOF

-If configured correctly, you should have receives an email from ``test@example.com`` (Remember to check your spam box).
+If configured correctly, you should have receives an email from ``test@example.com`` (Remember to check your spam box if you did not receive).

 Configure Postfix for Software Running in Docker Containers
 -----------------------------------------------------------

-There are two changes need to be made on postfix:
+There are two changes need to be made on postfix.

-1. Expose postfix to the docker network, that is, postfix must be configured to bind to localhost as well as the docker network.
+1. Exposing postfix to the docker network, that is, postfix must be configured to bind to localhost as well as the docker network.

-2. Accept all incoming connections which come from any Docker containers.
+2. Accepting all incoming connections which come from any Docker containers.

 In this section we will do manual editing of configuration files of postfix.
-Open ``/etc/postfix/main.cf`` with your favorite editor, e.g.
+Edit ``/etc/postfix/main.cf``:
 ::

    sudo $EDITOR /etc/postfix/main.cf

-To achieve point 1 listed above, search the file for the entry ``inet_interfaces``.
-Replace the line
+To achieve point 1 listed above, search this file for the entry ``inet_interfaces``.
+Replace the line with:
-with:

 .. code-block:: none